How to monitor your broadband usage

 How to check your broadband data usage

 If you have a limited broadband package, it is likely that your provider will have supplied you with the means of keeping tabs on it for free.
-BT offers customers BT Connection Manager, a piece of software that you can download for free and will provide you with information on your current and previous usage as well as any network preferences you have set up.
+As a result of coronavirus, most broadband providers removed caps on all of their broadband packages so every customer has unlimited data now.
+If you’re still curious, you can track your broadband usage using the My BT app or via the usage monitor on My BT.
 Sky and Plusnet customers can check their usage by logging on to their online account.

 If you don’t have a means of monitoring your data usage provided by your ISP, then you can download third-party monitoring software onto individual devices that will keep track of everything you do from a data standpoint.
-BitMeter and Networx are free Windows-based pieces of software that will track usage on each device on which they are installed.
+BitMeter 2, NetWorx, and Capsa provide free software that will track usage on each device on which they are installed.
 To get network-wide information on your data usage, you will need to buy a specialist router as most routers do not offer this facility.

 What is fair usage and traffic management?